Skip to content

 • Price confirmation is observed (reversal candle, break of structure)

-• Entries commonly occur after confirmation appears
+• Setups are commonly identified after confirmation appears

 • Targets often include opposite Janus level